What Is Thim?

 Are There Other Sleep Devices Like Thim?

-When reviewing other sleep tracking devices like ResMed S+ and Sense Smart Alarm, we’ve always wondered: While it’s great that they might help you learn more about your sleeping habits, what can you ultimately do with the information they provide?
+When reviewing other sleep tracking devices, we’ve always wondered: While it’s great that they might help you learn more about your sleeping habits, what can you ultimately do with the information they provide?

 In other words, how can you implement the data so that your sleep is meaningfully improved?